|

 (such as SIGKILL).
 Therefore, the tracer must be prepared to

 handle an ESRCH error on any ptrace operation.
-Unfortunately,
+Unfortunately, the

-The tracer needs to keep track of the stopped/running state of
+tracer needs to keep track of the stopped/running state of the

-waitpid(WNOHANG) will reliably report the tracee's death status
+reliably report the tracee's death status if a ptrace operation

-return 0 instead.
-In other words, the tracee may be "not yet
+words, the tracee may be "not yet fully dead", but already

-fully dead", but already refusing ptrace operations.
+refusing ptrace operations.

 The tracer can't assume that the tracee always ends its life by